Appearance

 "onAuthenticationRequest:github"

-will cause the extension to be activated when VS Code needs retrieve an AuthenticationSession
+]will cause the extension to be activated when VS Code needs retrieve an AuthenticationSession of type github.

 Note: Beginning with VS Code 1.74.0, authentication providers contributed by your extension do not require a corresponding